awsdocs/aws-elemental-medialive-user-guide/doc_source/complex-scenario-create-trusted-entity-role-step2.md

    + You can choose the **Import managed policy** button to import an existing policy into this policy\.
 The policy actions are copied over \(the policy is *not* copied by reference\), so after importing you can add and remove actions if you want\.

    For full instructions on creating a custom policy, see the [https://docs.aws.amazon.com/IAM/latest/UserGuide/](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

-To create the policy, follow the prompts on the console\.
-Here are some tips for creating the policy:
-+ You can create one policy that covers several services\.
-There is no need to create a policy for each separate service\.
-To create a policy for several services, choose the actions for one service, and then choose the **Add additional permissions** button at the bottom of the screen to set up another service\.
-You may need to move both the vertical scroll bars to the bottom to reveal this button\.
-+ You can choose the **Import managed policy** button to import an existing policy into this policy\.
-The policy actions are copied over \(the policy is *not* copied by reference\), so after importing you can add and remove actions if you want\.

-For full instructions on creating a custom policy, see the [https://docs.aws.amazon.com/IAM/latest/UserGuide/](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.